 Let’s review where she’s wrong:

-- It’s almost impossible for one patent to give all the intellectual property for one vaccine.
-You need dozens.
+- It’s almost impossible for one patent to give all the intellectual property to manufacture one vaccine.
+You need dozens of patents.

 - A patent does not give you the right to manufacture a vaccine.